-• The National Oceanic and Atmospheric Administration (NOAA) and the U.S. Coast Guard (USCG) are carrying out a simulation-based research exercise.
-The aim is to strengthen security and environmental protection in the Arctic.
-"USCG researchers aboard the Healy cutter are set to simulate an oil spill and test unmanned airborne and underwater sensing technologies..."342
+The National Oceanic and Atmospheric Administration (NOAA) and the U.S. Coast Guard (USCG) carried out a simulation-based research exercise in 2014.
+The aim was to strengthen security and environmental protection in the Arctic.
+"USCG researchers aboard the Healy cutter are set to simulate an oil spill and test unmanned airborne and underwater sensing technologies..."415